mauriciogtec/blog/content/home/about.md

 ### About me

 Hi!
-I am Mauricio Garcia Tec, inquisitive data scientist and graduate student at UT Austin, where I currently work in developing novel algorithms for fitting spatiotemporal Machine Learning and Statistical models in large-data scenarios.
+I am an inquisitive Ph.D. student at UT Austin.
+Passionate for the art of mathematics and computers, I began my career tackling real-world problems with economic and financial data.
+Today, I seek to contribute to ongoing AI research from two perspectives: by developing scalable, parallelizable and decentralized algorithms, and by harnessing Probability and Statistics to provide insights and suggest smarter models.
+Please reach out if you want to collaborate.

-I acquired broad experience tackling real-world data problems throughout my ventures in quantitative finance, public policy research, and university lecturing.
-See my [LinkedIn profile](https://www.linkedin.com/in/mauriciogtec/) for more details about my skills and experience.
+See my [LinkedIn profile](https://www.linkedin.com/in/mauriciogtec/) or [CV](https://github.com/mauriciogtec/mauriciogtec.github.io/resources/Resume2018-2.pdf) for more details about my skills and experience.

-My other interests include Bayesian statistics, which provide an elegant framework for statistical modelling with better model composability, model selection, and uncertainty quantification than traditional approaches.
-Bayesian models are usually slower to train than their classical counterparts, but we are working to change that.